vrothberg/troll/README.md

 To evaluate our configs we use two metrics:

-1. Configuration coverage: in other words the amount of #ifdef blocks being compiled by a config.
+1. **Configuration coverage**: in other words the amount of #ifdef blocks being compiled by a config.
 There is some handy scripts shipped with Troll to do such analysis.

-2. Amount of GCC warnings: it's a widely used metric to compare the quality/coverage of configs.
+2. Amount of **GCC warnings**: it's a widely used metric to compare the quality/coverage of configs.

 In the following table, we compare three kinds of configs.
 We compare our 121 Troll'ed configs with 121 randconfigs.
 A huge **thank you** to *Greg Kroah-Hartman* (USB maintainer among many other things) for kindly sharing the Kernel config he uses to build test USB related code, which we take as a baseline.
 The table compares the **Top n** configs from Troll and randconfig.
-Note that the Troll Top n are sorted w.r.t. their IDs (i.e., biggest clique first), randconfigs are sorted w.r.t. to the amount of config options being either set to 'y' or 'm' -- the hypothesis is that the more options are enabled the higher coverage is.
+Note that the Troll Top n are sorted w.r.t. their IDs, randconfigs are sorted w.r.t. to the amount of config options being either set to 'y' or 'm' -- the hypothesis is that the more options are enabled the higher coverage is.

 We can see that Troll'ed configs instantly outperform the baseline with the first config, and show considerable improvements with the Top 3 configs.
-Although randconfig yields more GCC warnings at Top 2, it can only beat Troll'ed configs when considering all configurations.
+Although randconfig yields more GCC warnings at Top 2 than baseline, it can only beat Troll'ed configs when considering all configurations.

 In this scenario, Troll shows promising results, especially when considering that entire process from building the models, sampling the USB source files and merging the partial configurations takes **less than 30 seconds**.
 An evaluation in greater detail will be released in a follow-up paper.